MaximilianoZa/crank_torizon_docker_containers/README.md

 - Command to run the Crank container on a TI62 in Torizon OS 6:
 `docker run -it --rm --name=crank -v /tmp:/tmp -v /var/run/dbus:/var/run/dbus -v /dev/dri:/dev/dri  --device-cgroup-rule='c 226:* rmw'  cranksoftware/crank_ti62_sb_8_1_weston_am62_3:v0.1 `

+## CONTRIBUTIONS

+We welcome contributions from the community!
+If you have a demo that showcases Storyboard's integration with external tools, feel free to submit a pull request.
+Please ensure your demo includes:

+- A clear and concise README file
+- Step-by-step setup instructions
+- Descriptions of the external tools used
+- Any necessary code or configuration files

+## SUPPORT

+If you encounter any issues or have questions about the demos, please contact [Crank Software Support](https://support.cranksoftware.com/hc/en-us/requests/new).